 - Location: Quincy, CA

-- Camping: Yes – included in ticket but vehicle costs extra.
-RV camping also available.
+- Camping: Yes – included in the ticket but vehicle costs extra.
+RV options are sold out.

-This classic jamband-heavy festival has been around since way back in 1991.
+This classic jamband-heavy festival is celebrating a milestone with its 30th anniversary.
 It’s always on the 4th of July weekend, making it a great choice for your long, freedom-filled holiday.

 Unlike some of its competition, High Sierra is very much a family-friendly fest.
 If you’ve got little w00ks in training, this is one of your best bets.
 We’ve never been, but have heard nothing but good things and definitely have it on our radar one of these years.